What are weather instruments?

 3. Hygrometer

 Another meteorological factor that is often mentioned together with temperature is humidity.
 Changes in the humidity of the air are measured by a hygrometer.
 In the past, the hygrometer was made by utilizing the hygroscopicity of human or animal hair, and the length of the hair would change with the humidity.
 The change in hair length is then amplified by a mechanical device and indicated on a dial.
 Other hygrometers utilize the resistance of hygroscopic materials to change with humidity.
+Most modern weather stations combine humidity and temperature into a single temperature and humidity sensor for compact, accurate readings.

 In addition to their use in agricultural smart irrigation and weather monitoring, hygrometers are effective in preventing mold growth when used in logistics, transportation, and storage processes.